Forecast summary

 Based on ECMWF deterministic guidance.

-Headline: Persistent light rain and drizzle with moderate rain episodes, mainly affecting southern and western areas.
+Headline: Persistent light rain and drizzle with moderate rain episodes, especially in southern and western England.

 Nothing currently indicated that seems likely to exacerbate or create new flood risk.